nf-core/website/markdown/tutorials/dsl2_modules_tutorial.md

 ---
-## Fork the Modules Repo and branch
+## Fork the nf-core/modules repository and branch

 The first step, to contribute a module to the community repository is to fork *nf-core modules into your own account or organisation.
 To do this, you should click on the top-right of the nf-core modules repository, and choose "fork" as shown in the figure below.